All our reports include an on-site summary followed by a typewritten report with photos and illustrations for when words aren’t enough.

 Have they been members of building professions - like architects and engineers?

-The inspector needs local building knowledge about many ages and types, a keen eye and good communication skills.
+Your inspector must have local building knowledge about many ages and types, a keen eye and good communication skills.

 Our building and pest inspector is an experienced building professional with over 30 years working around Adelaide, including 15 years 'on-the-tools' building, restoring and renovating for himself and others.
 He is an expert in local buildings and understands local conditions and methods.
 With a degree in Architecture, he still talks plain English.